tommasocarraro/LTNtorch/README.md

 # Installation

-If you install LTNtorch by cloning this repository make sure to install all the requirements.
+If you install LTNtorch by cloning this repository, make sure to install all the requirements.

 `pip3 install -r requirements.txt`